-Your MTH HO Steam engine features our new wireless close drawbar.
+Your MTH HO S 3/6 features our new wireless close-coupling drawbar.
 Along with providing a mechanical connection of the tender to the engine, the wireless close coupling drawbar also provides an electrical connection between the engine and tender.
 No assembly is required.